-Steven Tyler originally wrote the song in his basement, which was when he came up with the line "Janie's got a gun."
+Steven Tyler started writing the song in his basement, which was when he came up with the line "Janie's got a gun."
 He then sat on it for months, "waiting for the oracle door to open."
 Tyler told Rolling Stone it only became a song about child abuse after, "I looked over at a Time magazine and saw this article on 48 hours, minute by minute, of handgun deaths in the United States."
 He continued: "Then I got off on the child-abuse angle.
 I'd heard this woman speaking about how many children are attacked by their mothers and fathers.
 It was f---ing scary.
 I felt, man, I gotta sing about this.
 And that was it.
 That was my toe in the door."

 Steven Tyler admitted to Rolling Stone that he was attracted to his daughter, Liv.
 Said Tyler, "How can a father not be attracted to his daughter, especially when she's a cross between the girl he married and himself?"
 He continued: "All a man has to do is be totally honest with himself and he can see it.
 However, the real man knows that's just a place to never go.
 Instead he celebrates it by telling his daughter how beautiful she is and what a precious child of God she is.
 There's ways to love it without making love to it - I wrote 'Janie's Got A Gun' about fathers who don't know the difference."

 The video depicted a girl killing her father, and the subsequent crime scene.
 One of the most cinematic videos ever to hit MTV, it was directed by David Fincher, who would later direct the movies Se7en, Alien III and Panic Room.
 Fincher's talent for building tension in a scene is evident in the clip, and many of the lighting and composition techniques would later show up in his feature films.
 The video starred Kristin Dattilo as Janie, and Lesley Ann Warren as her mother.